Karen Read's jurors must now decide: Was it deadly romance or police corruption?

-DEDHAM, Mass. — (AP) — The fate of Karen Read was handed Tuesday to jurors who must decide whether the Massachusetts woman ended a rocky romance by angrily striking her boyfriend with her SUV and leaving him mortally injured in the snow, or is a victim of police corruption, framed to cover up a fight at the home of a fellow Boston officer.
+DEDHAM, Mass. — (AP) — The fate of Karen Read was handed Tuesday to jurors who must decide whether she ended a rocky romance by angrily striking her boyfriend with her SUV and leaving him mortally injured in the snow, or is a victim of police corruption, framed to cover up a fight at the home of his fellow Boston officer.

 Jurors got to work after a two-month murder trial in the death of Boston officer John O'Keefe in January 2022.
 The case has drawn outsized attention, fanned by true crime bloggers and Read's pink-shirted supporters.